-My family and I recently had our photos taken and let me tell you... figuring out outfits was a lot harder than I thought, but I'm so glad I planned it all out because I absolutely love our photos!
+My family and I recently had our photos taken and let me tell you... figuring out outfits was a lot harder than I thought, and the pressure to put everyones outfits together can feel pretty overwhelming.

 First...
 If you’re wearing two outfits, save your favorite one for the second half, and if you’re wearing one, arrive in that.